vale-dinap/uniswap-v3-periphery/README.md

 ## What’s Included
 The repository includes:
 - Updated Solidity contracts for compatibility with version 0.8.x and above.
+- Upgraded submodule Openzeppelin-contracts to v4.0.0.
+- Embedded some required external contracts.

 ## What’s Not Changed
 In keeping with the goal of maintaining the integrity of the original protocol: